Privileged Access Management Integration

 sh getcreds.sh -k EMDB/sysman pamuser:user pampassword:password

-In above example, EMDB/sysman is the Credential key and user/password is the credential fetched from the PAM system.
+In the above example, EMDB/sysman is the Credential key and user/password is the credential fetched from the PAM system.

 -

-Script should capture error/exception during execution.
-The errors should be formatted as string, and should be written to STDERR for EM to read and show it in GUI and in calling subsystem processes.
+The script should capture error/exception during execution.
+The errors should be formatted as string, and should be written to

-- The script will be run in any of the OMS hosts in a multi-oms setup, so all the required software installation and configuration required for script execution should be done on all the OMS hosts.
+for EM to read and show it in GUI and in calling subsystem processes. - The script will be run on any of the OMS hosts in a multi-OMS setup, so all the software installation and configuration required for script execution should be done on all the OMS hosts.

 Step 2: Register the PAM Provider with EM